GR Aetherwing | Official Handbook

 Disputes regarding strategy or setups should be handled in private channels, not public voice chat.
 Public undermining of team leadership is a conduct violation.

-1.4 Recruitment & Development
+1.4 Recruitment Path

 1.5 Dispute Resolution